Serving all people by providing personalized health and wellness through exemplary care, education and research.

 Take small bites, and chew your food well.

 Sit up straight when you eat.
 This way, gravity can help food move through your digestive tract.

-Continue to sit upright for 30 to 60 minutes after you eat.
+Keep sitting upright for 30 to 60 minutes after you eat.

 Don’t use a straw, smoke, or chew gum.
 These activities make you swallow air, which can increase gas.